Muriel A. Howard

 Muriel A. Howard (b.
-1947/1948) (formerly Muriel A. Moore) is the former president of the American Association of State Colleges and Universities (AASCU) in Washington, D.C., and served as the seventh president of Buffalo State College in the State University of New York (SUNY) system from 1996 to 2009.
-Prior to her presidency at Buffalo State College, she was the vice president for public service and urban affairs at the SUNY educational institution, the University at Buffalo, where she worked for 23 years.
+1947/1948) (formerly Muriel A. Moore) is the former president of the American Association of State Colleges and Universities (AASCU) in Washington, D.C., and served as the seventh president of Buffalo State College at the State University of New York (SUNY) system from 1996 to 2009.
+Prior to her presidency at Buffalo State College, she was the vice president for public services and urban affairs at the SUNY educational institution, the University at Buffalo, where she worked for 23 years.
 Howard was educated at public universities in New York State, as well as at Harvard University, where she graduated from the University's Institute of Management.
 Howard has been a leader and member of many corporate boards of directors; and councils and committees in higher education and city government.
 Further, she has been the recipient of many awards and honors throughout her career.

 Early life

-Howard was born in Wilson, North Carolina, but lived some of her later childhood and youth in Queens, New York.
+Howard was born in Wilson, North Carolina, but lived some of her later childhood years and youth in Queens, New York.
 She moved to Buffalo, New York when she became a student at the University at Buffalo.